waweiwoowu/hanabi-iamjeff/2-player/Chop_Move_Guide.md

 ### Delayed Chop Move (on a playable card)

-* If a player recieves a *Chop Move* clue after giving a direct *Play Clue* on their teammate, and they have enough contextual read that their *Chop* is not important.
+* If a player recieves a *Chop Move* after giving a direct *Play Clue* on their teammate, and they have enough contextual read that their *Chop* is not important.
 In this situation, the *Chop Moved* card must be a playable card through their teammate's hand.
 * For example:
   * All 1's are played on the stacks.
   * Alice discards.
 Bob discards **a trash**.